gishsteven/gishsteven.github.io/library.md

 The Picture of Dorian Gray | Oscar Wilde
 The Power of Habit: Why We Do What We Do in Life and Business | Charles Duhigg The Richest Man in Babylon | George S. Clason
-The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life | Mark Manson The Time Traveler's Wife | Audrey Niffenegger
+The Subtle Art of Not Giving a Fuck: A Counterintuitive Approach to Living a Good Life | Mark Manson The Time Traveler's Wife | Audrey Niffenegger
 The Vietnam War: An Intimate History | Geoffrey C. Ward The Virtue of Selfishness: A New Concept of Egoism | Ayn Rand